mauvaisetroupe/ea-design-it/documentation/metamodel/README.md

 # Introduction
-This application is about have a cartography of your applications eand flows between applications
+This application is tool to model application architecturete building diagrams to document applications and flows between applications.

 # Teminology
 In order to undurstand the metamodel of this tool, let's share the same language.